DenisGorbachev/fastask-docs/src/HowToThink.md

   * If you can't find a sorter, take the first option
     * If you don't like the first option, add a condition on the type (~ formalize why you don't like the first option)
       * If you can't add a condition on the type, take the first option (realize that your inability to add a condition is a proof that the first option is good enough)

+Notes 5 (timing):

+* We want to get a "satisfying" value in the shortest possible time
+* Basic operations take a different amount of time depending on inputs
+  * Examples
+    * "imagine" may be faster than "find" (for complex queries)
+    * "find" may be faster than "imagine" (for simple queries)
+    * "ask" may be faster than "imagine"
+* It looks like every basic operation requires a timeout (otherwise we can get )

+Notes 6 (synonyms):

+* make
+  * Meaning: do it yourself
+  * Synonyms:
+    * imagine (for creative mental tasks)
+    * recall (for non-creative mental tasks)
+    * design
+    * produce
+    * construct
+* find
+  * Meaning: find in the world
+  * Synonyms:
+    * google search (find from inanimate)
+    * find-in-page (find from inanimate)
+    * ask (find from humans)

+* "make" is faster for creative tasks
+* "find" is faster for non-creative tasks

+## Goal

+Options:

+* A computer program that takes a path to file & outputs a task
+* A human program
+  * Must be human-readable (-> Must be written in English)

+Decision:

+* Write a human program
+  * If possible, write Coq terms immediately
+* Write a computer program using the human program as input

 ## TODO